Levél

 Levél (Kaltenstein) is a village in Győr-Moson-Sopron county, Hungary.

 Geography

-Levél is in the north-west of Hungary, close to the M1 motorway between Mosonmagyaróvár and Hegyeshalom.
-It is on the international bicycle road to Hegyeshalom and Rajka.
+Levél is in the north-west of Hungary, close to the M1 motorway, between the larger villages of Mosonmagyaróvár and Hegyeshalom.
+It is also close to EV13.
+The village is 7.23 km west of the border with Austria, and 12.74 km south of the border with Slovakia.

 History

 The village was first mentioned as Kalthostan in a German text of 1410.
 The Hungarian name first appears in a tax registration in 1532.

 The Turkish local governor depopulated the village in 1529.
 In 1570 Maximilian II deported the Württemberg Saxons to the area.
 The French occupation of 1809 resulted in economic hardship for the population.
 The village gained access to electricity in 1926.
 In the Second World War the village's agricultural produce and livestock was requisitioned by the Wehrmacht, leading to food shortages.
 Most of German population was deported after the war.
 During the Communist era, the area saw economic growth brought on by state investment.

 Demographics

 The population of the area is gradually increasing.
 Statistically, 50-60% of the population require income support.
 Only 6% of the population have completed higher education.
 49% of the population work in industry, 6.5% in agriculture and 15% in commerce.
 Much of the population works in Mosonmagyaróvár.